-You are cordially invited to the second lecture in the speaker series China in the World: 21st Century Challenges on the topic “China: The New Cold War” with John Sano, former Deputy Director, National Clandestine Service, Central Intelligence Agency.
-This event is co-sponsored by the National Bureau of Asian Research, the Movement for the Renaissance of Vietnam, and the Institute of World Politics.
+On August 3, 2019, NBR, the Movement for the Renaissance of Vietnam, and the Institute of World Politics co-hosted the event China in the World: 21st Century Challenges on the topic “China: The New Cold War” with John Sano, former Deputy Director, National Clandestine Service, Central Intelligence Agency.

 About the Lecture

-The focus is on Chinese strategies—both regionally and globally—to increase Chinese influence, supplant U.S. interests, and establish China as the dominant actor on the world stage in the future.
+The focus of the lecture was on Chinese strategies—both regionally and globally—to increase Chinese influence, supplant U.S. interests, and establish China as the dominant actor on the world stage in the future.

 About the Speaker

 John Sano spent 28 years in the Central Intelligence Agency and was appointed Deputy Director of the National Clandestine Service (formerly the Directorate of Operations) in November 2005.

 As Deputy Director, Mr. Sano chaired the Senior Leadership Team and oversaw the day-to-day management of the National Clandestine Service.
 In addition, he was an active member of the CIA’s Executive Management Team and regularly briefed senior administration and congressional committee members on matters of national security and worldwide covert operations.

 His previous positions within the CIA included serving as a Chief of Station in one domestic and two foreign locations, as well as nearly 15 years of overseas experience in Asia, Eastern Europe, and the Middle East.